 How can Moesif Help?

 Moesif can help companies build great API products by leveraging some of the platform’s core features.
-These features can help to enable some of the points we made above which are part of a successful API product.
+These features can help to enable some of the points we made above which are part of a successful API program.
 Moesif can help with streamlining onboarding, API monetization, helping developers navigate the product, and much more.
 Let’s take a look at some of the specifics below.

 Using Moesif’s user funnel analysis, you will be able to see certain trends and conversion rates throughout each step of the user journey.
 This can be very revealing if you point the spotlight at onboarding.
 For example, you may have a user funnel which goes like: